Tree Health and Holistic Tree Care

 Resistograph Testing… uses a 400mm+ long drill, which is micro-drilled on various points around the stem and major buttress flares.
 This indicates resistance through the cambium, trunk and even the roots.
 The measurement is recorded via a needle onto a paper readout and will indicate solid, healthy wood versus hollow and decayed wood, confirming safety or instability.

 Tree Fungal Colonisation… We provide identification of fungal colonisation.
 In many cases this can be a feature not a defect, as we now understand that trees and fungi, can potentially be associated together, for a considerable time, in some cases.
 The association can create unique bio diversity and environments.
 It is important to retain and encourage such scenarios.
 Other fungi may colonise weak, or damaged trees can result in structural compromises.
-Ask us if you have issues.
-See more on our Gallery Page.
+See more fungi and lichens in our Gallery here.

 If only trees could talk…